Citi names Fraser as president, putting her in line to be first female CEO

 A HSBC spokesman in Hong Kong declined to comment on the move on Friday.

-HSBC, which makes more than 80% of its profit in Asia, launched a search for a new chief executive in August after ousting John Flint.
+HSBC, which makes more than 80% of its profit in Asia, began a search for a new chief executive in August after ousting John Flint following just 18 months in that role.
 The bank appointed its global commercial banking unit head Noel Quinn as interim CEO.

+HSBC Chairman Mark Tucker said in August that the search for a new chief executive, which will include both internal and external candidates, could take up to a year.

 London-headquartered HSBC will report its third-quarterly results on Monday.